corsairmarks/ecumenopolis_trade/mod/README.md

 * 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
     * Bonus Clerk jobs are now tied to the tradition Trickle Up Economics instead of Interstellar Franchising (from underlying game changes)
     * Add override of new built-in trigger `has_trade_designation`, consume it for trade colony automation
+    * Trade planet automation cooperates with my other trade-related district mods

 ## Source Code